Doctor of Nursing Practice (MSN to DNP)

 About

-Students are not required to have a confirmed project before beginning the DNP program, as this will be refined during the initial project courses.
-The project intensifies during the final three semesters (DNP I, II, and III) of the program.
-The student-to-faculty ratio in project courses is 4:1, providing individualized support throughout the process.
+Students are not required to have a confirmed project before beginning the program; project development begins in the early coursework and intensifies during the final three semesters (DNP I, II, and III).
+The program maintains a low student-to-faculty ratio of 4:1 in project courses, ensuring individualized guidance throughout the process.

-Visit the Department of Nursing’s DNP Scholar’s page for additional information.
+For more information, visit the Department of Nursing’s DNP Scholar’s page.

 Why pursue a Doctor of Nursing Practice (MSN to DNP) at Fort Hays State University?

-FHSU’s distinct Doctor of Nursing Practice (MSN to DNP) pathway courses are structured consecutively, each building upon the last.
-Assignments within each class are carefully crafted to complement one another, culminating in a comprehensive project proposal paper and, ultimately, a final project paper.
-This progressive approach ensures students understand the material deeply and develop essential skills.
+FHSU’s distinctive Doctor of Nursing Practice (MSN to DNP) pathway is designed with a sequential course structure, where each course builds upon the knowledge and skills developed in the previous one.
+Assignments are intentionally aligned across courses, gradually guiding students toward the completion of a comprehensive project proposal and, ultimately, a final DNP project paper.
+This structured, progressive approach ensures students gain a deep understanding of the material and develop essential skills.

-Another key advantage of our program is our commitment to small class sizes.
-In our project courses, the student-to-faculty ratio is an impressive 4:1.
-This allows for personalized attention and support from our experienced faculty members, ensuring that every student receives the guidance they need to succeed.
+A key strength of the program is its commitment to maintaining small class sizes.
+In the project courses, the student-to-faculty ratio is an impressive 4:1.
+This ensures each student receives personalized attention and consistent support from experienced faculty members throughout the project development and implementation process.

 Who is this program for?